2011 IIHF World Championship: Preliminary round

 The first gameday in Group A started with an upset, when Germany went on to win 2–0 against Russia after goals from Thomas Greilinger in the second period and Patrick Reimer, who decided the game with a goal two minutes before the final horn.
 It was the first win for the German team over Russia in a World Championship and the first one since the 1994 Winter Olympics in Lillehammer.
 After the second gameday, the group was decided in the outcome who advances and who would battle against relegation.
 Germany pulled another surprise victory over host Slovakia; after being down 4–0, Slovakia started a comeback but could only cut the deficit to one, losing by a final of 4–3.
 Germany was the group winner and advanced alongside Slovakia and Russia into the second round, while Slovenia finished fourth and went to the relegation round.
 The last time Germany won a preliminary round group was 78 years ago, in 1933.

 Group B saw the first overtime of the tournament in a game between Switzerland and France.
 Julien Vauclair scored the decisive goal after 1:46 minutes played in overtime.
 Canada defeated Switzerland after overtime to capture first place, while France won against Belarus to go through to the qualifying round and sent Belarus to the relegation round.

 In Group C, Sweden played against Norway and it was a back-and-forth game.
 Sweden went up 3–1 in the first period, but Norway fought back and at the end it was 4–4 after 60 minutes.
 The overtime went scoreless and so it went into a shootout; Per-Åge Skrøder scored on the first try for Norway and Eriksson missed on the first for Sweden and so Norway won 5–4, making it their first win against the Scandinavian rival in World Championship history.
 Sweden and the US team both got their second wins as the United States came back from being down 0–2 to win 4–2 against Norway.
 On the last gameday, Sweden captured the top seed in the group after a 6–2 win over the USA.
 Norway followed those two in the qualifying round after a 5–0 win over Austria, who found themselves in the relegation round.

 Group D saw two wins from the respective favorites at the start: Finland and the Czech Republic.
 The picture was the same on the second game day, though Finland needed a shootout against Latvia to win 3–2.
 Jarkko Immonen scored the game-winning goal.
-Denmark needed a win over Latvia to advance and they got one after a shootout; 3–2 was the end result, Latvia then saw themselves facing the relegation.
+Denmark needed a win over Latvia to advance and they got one after a shootout; 3–2 was the result, Latvia then saw themselves facing the relegation.